Watch Rachel weekdays during 10 News at 5:30, 6 and 7 p.m.

 While working in the station’s home base nestled in East River Mountain, it wasn’t out of the ordinary for a bear or any other wild critter to pay a visit to the newsroom – one of Rachel’s favorite memories from working in Bluefield.

 From breaking news in weather including the devastating EF3 tornado that hit Appomattox, to top stories in crime, politics, the environment, economics and health, Rachel has in-depth experience in covering a variety of topics in our region.
 Rachel also enjoys covering stories that feature the strengths of the local community and its people.
+Through her role she hopes to help better the community she grew up in.
+She works to highlight local businesses in a local business spotlight segment as part of a partnership with The Advancement Foundation, a local nonprofit where she volunteers her time.
 A true animal lover, Rachel especially enjoys covering topics that have anything to do educating the public about conservation of wildlife.
-When she has time, she enjoys volunteering at the Southwest Virginia Wildlife in Roanoke, helping where she can to rehabilitate injured or orphaned wildlife.
+When she has time, she enjoys volunteering at the Southwest Virginia Wildlife in Roanoke, helping to rehabilitate injured or orphaned wildlife.

-An avid Hokie and Redskins fan, Rachel is excited to be in the commonwealth with her husband Andy who is also a member of the WSLS 10 team, they live in Roanoke with their two dogs Gibbs, Phoenix and cat Artemis.
+An avid Hokie and Redskins fan, Rachel is excited to be in the Commonwealth with her husband Andy who is also a member of the WSLS 10 team.
+They live in the Roanoke Valley with their two dogs Gibbs, Phoenix and cat Penelope.
 The best part of the weekend is spent on a nice Sunday family dinner which is only a short drive away.